reidgaede/reidgaede.github.io/README.md

 reidgaede.github.io
 =========================

-Jekyll theme based on [Freelancer bootstrap theme ](http://startbootstrap.com/template-overviews/freelancer/)
+Personal portfolio website adapted from Jerome Lachaud's [Freelancer Jekyll theme ](https://jekyllthemes.io/theme/freelancer-theme).

-## How to use
+## How to Display New Projects
  - Place a image in `/img/portfolio/`
- - Replace `your-email@domain.com` in `_config.yml` with your email address.
-Refer to [formspree](http://formspree.io/) for more information.
  - Create posts to display your projects.
-Use the follow as an example:
+For example:
 ```txt
 ---
 layout: default